YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 2. Reproduction Steps (Raw Commands)

-The following commands replicate the bug and verify the fix.
-Note: We utilize direct stream editing (sed/cat) rather than `patch` to ensure application robustness against minor upstream version drift.
+I executed the following commands to replicate the bug and verify the fix.
+Note: I utilize direct stream editing (sed/cat) rather than `patch` to ensure application robustness against minor upstream version drift.

 ### A. Setup and Baseline Failure
 Establishing the test environment and confirming the defect.